energywave/multinotify/.github/README.md

 Here the various possibilities:
 - An absolute url, for example: `https://henriksozzi.it/wp-content/uploads/2020/12/Henrik-Sozzi-small.jpg`.
 Not every platform supports every type of attachment.
 For example iOS accepts image (jpg, gif, png), video (mp4, mpg, avi), audio (aiff, wav, mp3) but Android only supports image and video and HTML5 and Pushover only supports image.
 - A relative url.
 For example: `/local/my_file.jpg` means you have to attach a file located in `/config/www/my_file.jpg`
-- A camera `entity_id`.
-For example `camera.living_room`.
+- A camera or image `entity_id`.
+For example `camera.living_room` or `image.living_room_snapshot`.
 By doing that multinotify will automatically use best method for every platform involved to attach a snapshot of the camera, just as simple as that!
-On iOS, when you enlarge the notification, a live preview of the camera will be shown.
+On iOS, for camera entity, when you enlarge the notification, a live preview of the camera will be shown.

 ## Critical notifications
 Critical notifications are notification that have more importance like an anti-theft alarm notification or a water leak sensor detected.